 The Palazzo Pitti, Florence

 Far less popular than the Uffizi, but probably no less deserving of a visit, the Palazzo Pitti (located inside the Pitti Palace, on the other side of the River Arno), is host to an exquisite assembly of Renaissance paintings as well as some modern art and sculptures.
-The sheer detail and eloquence of the exhibits are more than deserving of it’s reputation.
+The sheer detail and eloquence of what’s on display is more than deserving of it’s reputation.

 .